JulianGriffin11/SQL_CX_Analytics/README.md

-# Customer Analytics
+#  💳 Retail Customer Analytics 💳

-This project dissects fictitious company sales and customer data using SQL queries and visualizations.

-The goal is to understand customer value, cohort dynamics, and churn/retention patterns that drive long-term revenue.

 ---

+## 📖 Background
+This project was built by following Luke Barousse's structured SQL Intermediate guide on a simulated retail dataset.

+The intent was to replicate how a real company might explore customer lifetime value, acquisition cohorts, and churn trends — turning raw transactions into actionable business insights.
+By combining SQL with visualization, the project demonstrates end-to-end analytical thinking: from query design to storytelling.

+---

 ## 📊 Query 1 — Customer Lifetime Value (LTV)

-**Goal:** To understand who our **low, mid,** and **high value customers** are based on spending, and determine their consumer LTV.
+**Goal:** Understand who our **low, mid,** and **high value customers** are based on spending, and determine their consumer LTV.

 **Process:**
 1. Customers were grouped into 1 of 3 segments based on spending percentiles:
    - **High Value**: ≥ 75th percentile
    - **Mid Value**: 25th–75th percentile
    - **Low Value**: ≤ 25th percentile

-2. We aggreated the segments to calculate how much they spent on average over all of their unique purchases.
+2. Aggregated the segments to calculate how much they spent on average over all of their unique purchases.

 **Insight:**
 High-value customers spend dramatically more on average compared to mid and low-value customers.
 This shows where most of the company’s lifetime value comes from.